29/04/2026

 that the poetess’ mother is old and weak?

 Ans.
-The poetess mother looked as pale as death.
+The poetess mother looked as pale as a corpse (dead body).
 She was

 dozing and her mouth was opened.
-Her face looked very pale like that of a
+Her face looked very pale.
+This shows that she was very weak and old.

 Q. 6 What does the